 If your batter looks thicker than the pictures, you can stir in a couple of teaspoons of water.
 It really is that easy, no eggs, no butter, no mixers… just a bowl, a lot of zucchini, and some simple ingredients.

 The perfect chocolate cake needs a creamy chocolate frosting.
 This cream cheese version was the perfect foil for the rich chocolate cake.

 The flavors don’t compete.
 They just work together to make the perfect smooth and creamy frosting.

 I used a standard cocoa powder, but you could use a dutched or dark cocoa powder if you want a darker color frosting.

 More Great Zucchini Dessert Recipes

 if you like apple crisp, you are going to love zapple crisp!
-It tastes just like apple but it is really made from zucchini, oats, cinnamon, brown sugar and more.
+It tastes just like an apple, but it is really made from zucchini, oats, cinnamon, brown sugar, and more.